 Talking to kids instead of at kids is a great way to create connecting conversations instead of dictations.

-You can create these calm conversation by providing room for your kids to talk while you listen to their concerns and address any issues in a calm and collected way.
+You can create these calm conversation by providing room for your kids to talk while you listen to their concerns and address any issues in a relaxed and collected way.

 Believe it or not, parents can trigger backtalk and power struggles, without even knowing they are doing so, just by bossing kids around instead of having conversations.

-Bossing your kids around will make them feel discouraged, and they may lose self-confidence, and no parents wants that for their child.
+Bossing your kids around will make them feel discouraged, and they may lose self-confidence, and no parent wants that for their child.

 So take a moment and reflect, do you order your kids around, or do you have conversations with them?